 Now, you couple that with the Keystone XL pipeline.

-The Keystone XL pipeline doesn't lower gas prices in the United States.
+Lower gas prices in the United States.

-But let's remember what what happens to the oil that's getting pumped in Canada is that because of the U.S. trade agreements with Canada, the former NAFTA and now the USMCA, Canada can only give that oil to the United States.
+You can argue, and we have had discussions about Keystone, but let's remember: what happens to the oil that's getting pumped in Canada is that because of the U.S. trade agreements with Canada, the former NAFTA and now the USMCA, Canada can only give that oil to the United States.

-If you build the Keystone Pipeline, which allows the Canadians to send their oil to the world market, all the rest of the world will say, yay, thank you.
+If you build the Keystone pipeline, which allows the Canadians to send their oil to the world market, all the rest of the world will say, yay, thank you.

 That's awesome.

-Because the difference between the U.S. I love you and the world.
+Because there's a difference between the U.S.

 We've been in political media for a long time.